PhilipHarries/apinate/README.md

 The api can be directed to output json, html, yaml or text.

-address, port, params and template directives are optional and default to 0.0.0.0, 8080, false and plain.tmpl
+address, port, params, logfile and template directives are optional and default to 0.0.0.0, 8080, false, stderr and plain.tmpl

+Supported options for logfile are stderr or a filename.

 #### HTML output